Opinion: ‘Medical gaslighting’ exists – if you’re a woman

 Another day, another NHS crisis meting out its effects on women’s physical and emotional health.

 Latest studies suggest that there are 110,000 jobs unfilled inside the health service, and the Royal College of Nursing now says the staffing situation is jeopardising safe care for patients.
 Staff shortages are already rendering pregnant women vulnerable and some labours dangerous, it says, as NHS trusts struggle to employ enough trained midwives to meet demand, while more choose to leave the profession every day.
-And now another new survey has emerged, highlighting how the lack of resources in the NHS frontline is literally causing women pain.
+And now another survey has emerged, highlighting how the lack of resources on the NHS front line is literally causing women pain.

 According to patient safety campaigners, hundreds of women have been forced to endure “barbaric” pain while undergoing hysteroscopy tests after being denied pain relief options and anaesthetists were not available.
 The Health Service Journal reports that campaigners have identified at least 240 women who underwent the procedure without being told they were entitled to a general anaesthetic to manage the pain of the invasive test.